bits3dec/Craft-Demo/README.md

 This is a mono repo which comprises multiple services, library, domain objects.
 Different modules are created keeping in mind separation of concern and re-usability.

-1. **Common**: It contains independent modules which can be used across multiple services.
+1. **common**: It contains independent modules which can be used across multiple services.
    1. **domain**: It contains domain objects which can be used across different modules.
    2. **lib**: It contains utility libraries like kafka implementation, cache implementation, locking implementation.
       1. **cache**: This is used for caching (redis implementation).